Annual Career Mentorship Week with HC Alumni

-Distinguished Alumni and friends of the Honors College share their career expertise with our undergraduates through a variety of programs including Master Classes and Knightly Roundtables–2 programs that offer a small group opportunity for students to learn from seasoned professionals about careers, topics of interest, life balance, and how to best prepare for life after college while at Rutgers.
+Distinguished Alumni and friends of the Honors College share their career expertise with our undergraduates through two signature programs: Master Classes and Career Chats.
+These programs offer a small group opportunity for students to learn from seasoned professionals about trending industry topics, career journeys, and how to best prepare for life after college while at Rutgers.

-The Honors College Graduate Mentor Fellows are full-time doctoral students representing a broad range of academic areas.
-These doctoral fellows share how they have pursued their academic disciplines through research, internships, and further education helping HC students plan for developing professional and academic portfolios, continued education and certifications, as well as network in their respective fields.
-Seniors engage with the Honors College Graduate Mentor Fellows as they prepare for graduate school applications and presenting their senior capstone research.
+Students engage with the Honors College Graduate Mentors, a cohort of full-time doctoral students representing a broad range of academic areas, to prepare for graduate school applications, learn how they have pursued their academic disciplines through research, internships, and further education helping HC students plan for developing professional and academic portfolios, continued education and certifications, as well as network in their respective fields.
+HC Graduate Mentors also help students prepare to present their research at conferences and symposia via 1:1 appointments each Spring Semester.

-The Official Rutgers NB Honors College LinkedIn Group allows students, following their first-year, to connect with current HC students, new grads, and alumni for career-related advice, information, and support.
+The Official Rutgers NB Honors College LinkedIn Group allows students and alumni to connect regarding opportunities and career exploration.

 Online Professional Mentorship

 The Rutgers Office of Career Exploration and Success (CES) provides the Student Alumni Career Connect website powered by PeopleGrove to help undergraduates connect with Rutgers alumni in career fields of their choosing.
-Alumni can designate "Honors College" as students they would prefer to connect with, in addition to populations such as student-athletes and veterans.
+Alumni can designate "Honors College" as students they would prefer to connect with.

-If you are an alum, employer, or campus partner interested in the opportunities below, please contact Andrea Rydel, Assistant Dean for Professional Development and Alumni & Corporate Engagement.
+If you are an alum, employer, or campus partner interested in the opportunities below, please contact Andrea Rydel, Assistant Dean for Professional Development.

-- Sharing an internship, full-time or part-time job, or research opportunity to recruit Honors College undergraduate or alumni talent
+- Share an internship, full-time or part-time job, or research opportunity to recruit Honors College undergraduate or alumni talent

-- Serving as a doctoral student in the Graduate Mentor Fellow position
+- Serve as a doctoral student in the Graduate Mentor position